Company scrip: Coal company scrip

 Coal scrip is "tokens or paper with a monetary value issued to workers as an advance on wages by the coal company or its designated representative".
 As such, coal scrip could only be used at the specific locality or coal town of the company named.
 Because coal scrip was used in the context of a coal town, where there were usually no other retail establishments in that specific remote location, employees who used this could only redeem their value at that specific location.
 As there were no other retail establishments, this constituted a monopoly.
 The coal town was established by out-of-state corporations and fueled by cheap labor provided by European immigrants who came to Appalachia in search of work in the growing coal industry.

-The use of coal scrip dates to the late 1800s as coal companies looked for a way increase their profits (although the stated reason for using scrip was to eliminate keeping large cash reserves).
+The use of coal scrip dates to the late 1800s as coal companies looked for a way to increase their profits (although the stated reason for using scrip was to eliminate keeping large cash reserves).
 Rather than receiving compensation in United States currency, many miners received payment entirely in scrip, which could be used only at a store owned by the coal company (called a company store).
 Coal companies would also advance miners their wages in scrip, but would pay from 50% to 80% of their wages for such advances (a form of early payday loans).
 The result was a situation in which miners were perpetually in debt to their employer, receiving only an "advance against unearned wages."
 Moreover, because the company store was often the only place to spend scrip, the company could charge exorbitant prices in these rural communities compared to prices in major cities.

 There was no uniform design, but each coin generally identified the location of the coal company town and predominantly featured the words "non-transferrable" to communicate to recipients it could not be transferred for U.S. currency.

 Coal scrip was deemed unconstitutional if non-transferable in the early twentieth century, but continued to exist in Kentucky and West Virginia until officially outlawed by Congress in 1967.

 The country musician Merle Travis, on the album Folk Songs of the Hills, makes reference to coal scrip in the song "Sixteen Tons", made famous by Tennessee Ernie Ford.

+Plantation scrip

+Plantation scrip incorporated cards, coins or tokens issued to sharecroppers and other workers on former plantations after the American Civil War.
+It could only be spent at the plantation store, which often had inflated prices, and made saving up money to leave the plantation almost impossible.
+In 1887, thousands of sharecroppers and sugar workers went on strike in order to receive money payments instead of scrip; this escalated into violence and dozens of African Americans were killed in the Thibodaux massacre.
+The use of scrip continued into the 20th century; in 1965, Martin Luther King, Jr. spoke of meeting plantation workers who had been paid in scrip all their lives and "had never seen U.S. currency."